Steve McMahon

 Stephen Joseph McMahon (born 20 August 1961) is an English football manager, former professional footballer and current television pundit.

 As a player, he was a midfielder from 1979 to 1998, most notably playing for Liverpool in the late 1980s.
 McMahon was placed in 42nd position in the '100 Players Who Shook The Kop' poll, which asked Red supporters to name the best 100 Liverpool players of all time.
 He also played for Everton, Aston Villa and Manchester City, playing in the Premier League for the latter.
 He was capped 17 times by England.

-After his playing career ended, he began his coaching and managing career with Swindon Town, and later managed Blackpool, winning a promotion with both of these clubs.
+After his playing career ended, he began his coaching and managing career with Swindon Town, and later managed Blackpool, winning promotion with both of these clubs.
 He later had a brief spell as manager of Perth Glory in Australia.

-Playing career
+Club playing career

 Everton

 Halewood-born McMahon started his career at Everton, playing for them as a teenager after appearing at Goodison Park as a ball boy.
-He made his league debut on 16 August 1980 in the 3–1 defeat to Sunderland at Roker Park, he went on to be voted the supporters player of the year by the end of the 1980/81 season.
+He made his league debut on 16 August 1980 in the 3–1 defeat to Sunderland at Roker Park, and he went on to be voted the supporters player of the year by the end of the 1980/81 season.
 His commanding presence in the Toffees midfield earned him the captaincy of the club.
-After 4 seasons which included 100 league appearances and 11 league goals McMahon moved to Aston Villa.
+After 4 seasons, including 100 league appearances and 11 league goals McMahon moved to Aston Villa.